iHildy/chirp-automation/README.md

 ## Notes

-- If Chirp is ARM-only or uses device integrity checks, it may not run on x86 emulators.
+- Google Play Store is not supported on Docker Android environments; use Aurora Store or sideload APKs instead.
 - UI updates can break selectors.
 Use `/v1/debug/screenshot` and the artifacts in `data/artifacts` to update selectors quickly.
 - For security, keep this service on your LAN or behind a reverse proxy.